 In addition to providing the means to enter, modify, and exit spread bets, spread betting companies also provide a number of other services to their clients, including the following:

-- Fundamental market research fundamental and technical analysis and commentary by market analysts.
+- Fundamental market research and technical analysis and commentary from market analysts.

-- Live price quotes, along with fully customisable trading charts, technical indicators, and betting systems or strategies.
+- Live price quotes, along with fully customisable charts and technical indicators.

-- Access to your account information, and the ability to make deposits, withdrawals, or transfer money from one account to another.
+- Access to your account information, and the ability to make deposits, withdrawals, or transfer funds from one account to another.

-Since it’s impossible to be an expert on every financial market, or to keep up with the latest information on every traded asset, most spread bettors specialise in betting on just one or two types of financial instruments.
-You can use your spread betting company’s research tools to find the markets that you’re most interested in and most comfortable betting on.
+Since it’s impossible to be an expert on every financial market, or to keep up with the latest information on every traded asset, most spread bettors specialise in betting on just one or two types of financial instrument.
+You can use your spread betting broker’s research tools to find the markets that you’re most interested in and most comfortable betting on.